yonadav-labs/tydo-airflow-test/README.md

 #### Final

-It reads data from the final database table and exposes as a new csv.
+It reads data from the final database table and exposes it as a new CSV.

 ### Scalability